Marcelo Antelo: Attack on Darío Romero

 On June 24, Antelo decided to attack Darío Romero, a man who used to live with him.
 While cruising through the neighborhood, he came across Romero, who was planning to play football in a nearby field.
 Antelo shouted out his name, and immediately shot him in the hand with a shotgun.
 Romero survived, and Antelo was arrested and convicted of causing serious injuries.
 Again, he was released after some time.

-Jorge Mansilla
+Murder of Jorge Mansilla and Attack on Mario Quiero

 On August 8, 2010, Antelo wanted to enact revenge upon Jorge Héctor Mansilla, a former flatmate who had kicked him out because of his drug addiction.
 Antelo rang the doorbell, and when Mansilla answered, he was swiftly killed.

-Only a few hours later, Antelo shot mechanic Mario Jorge Quiero, after he attempted to collect debt for a failed arrangement concerning a friend's car.
+Only a few hours later, Antelo shot and wounded mechanic Mario Jorge Quiero, after he attempted to collect debt for a failed arrangement concerning a friend's car.
 Quiero managed to escape, however, with Antelo abandoning the idea of finishing him off.

-Pablo Zaniuk and Marcelo Cabrera
+Murders of Pablo Zaniuk and Marcelo Cabrera

 A few days later, on August 15, Antelo came across two friends, Pablo Zaniuk and Marcelo Cabrera.
 Using his guns, he shot Zaniuk in the face before killing Cabrera, shooting him a total of nine times in the body.